cabinjs/cabin/README.md

 #### Browser

-Since cross-browser support is very limited and unstandardized for errors and stack traces, we highly recommend to use either [StackTrace](#stacktrace) or [TraceKit](#tracekit) as documented below.
+Since cross-browser support is very limited and unstandardized for errors and stack traces, we highly recommend to use [StackTrace](#stacktrace).

 ##### StackTrace

-We recommend to use [StackTrace][] instead of [TraceKit](#tracekit) as it is a more modern alternative and provides much similarity between your Browser and your Node errors (stackframes are basically similar to representations in Gecko and V8, aka the ones you get with Node).
+We recommend to use [StackTrace][] instead of [TraceKit][tracekit] as it is a more modern alternative and provides much similarity between your Browser and your Node errors (stackframes are basically similar to representations in Gecko and V8, aka the ones you get with Node).

 It does require you to have a polyfill if you're using it in the browser (only if you're supporting browsers that don't support standardized Promises/JSON).
 You'll basically need `es6-promise` and `json3` polyfills for browsers you wish to support that don't have them.
 The example below shows you how to polyfill, don't worry!
 You can reference Caniuse data on [Promises][] and [JSON][] respectively if you need.

-The example below demonstrates using StackTrace with [uncaught][] to catch global errors below, but note that [uncaught][] only supports IE11+, so if you need &lt; IE11 support you probably should use [TraceKit](#tracekit) instead.
+The example below demonstrates using StackTrace with [uncaught][] to catch global errors below, but note that [uncaught][] only supports IE11+.

 If you're curious why it won't work in IE11, please see this [great documentation on JavaScript errors cross-browser here](https://github.com/mknichel/javascript-errors#windowonerror) - in particular the section on "No Error object provided".